AlexanderMakarov/activitywatch-ets/README.md

 - [x] Fix get_outlook_events.py: removes plugins.
 - [x] Fix get_outlook_events.py: skips 'free' events.
 - [x] Debug: write a script to export all buckets data for a specific date.
+- [ ] Add debugging buckets to produce insights about rules work into ActivityWatch UI "Timeline" page.
 - [ ] Complete get_activities.py
 - [ ] Prepare script to run all event importers and get_activities.py for the specific date.
 - [ ] Try it for myself.
 Adjust `RULES` and code if need.